 Inkslingers Coronavirus Response

-All of Inkslingers’ In-person events have been postponed until the need for social distancing for Coronavirus has passed.
+All of Inkslingers’ In-person events have been postponed until the need for social distancing for Coronavirus has passed — at least till the end of 2020.

 In the meantime, all scheduled Sanctuaries will proceed live online through our Zoom platform.
 (See below).